yugr/rust-slides/features/pros/alias/analysis.md

 to date a lot of projects are compiled with `-fno-strict-aliasing`.

-Aliasing semantics is very important because it allows compiler to optimize code much more aggressively via vectorization, GVN, LICM, etc.
+Aliasing semantics is very important because it allows compiler to optimize code much more aggressively via vectorization, CSE/GVN, LICM, DSE, etc.
 (or prevents it from doing so !).

 In practice aliasing is extremely rare.
 According to